-Interest and financing charges, net for fiscal 2021, were \$50.4 million compared to \$44.4 million for fiscal 2020.
-The increase is primarily due to a \$6.5 million charge to interest expense to extinguish debt issuance costs upon the repayment of our term loan facility and amendment of our revolving credit facility.
+Interest and financing charges, net for fiscal 2022, were \$49.7 million compared to \$50.4 million for fiscal 2021.
+The decrease is primarily due to a \$6.5 million charge to interest expense in the prior year as a result of extinguishing debt issuance costs upon the repayment of our prior term loan facility and amendment of our revolving credit facility, partially offset by the senior secured notes outstanding in the current period having a higher principal balance and interest rate than the term loan that was outstanding in the majority of the prior year.

-Income tax expense for fiscal 2021 was \$12.2 million compared to \$38.3 million for the prior year.
-Our effective tax rate was 34.2% in fiscal 2021 compared to 21.0% in the prior year.
-This increase in our effective tax rate is primarily the result of the significant reduction in pretax book income in relation to tax expense mainly because foreign taxable losses had lower rates of tax benefit.
+Income tax expense for fiscal 2022 was \$70.9 million compared to \$12.2 million for the prior year.
+Our effective tax rate was 26.2% in fiscal 2022 compared to 34.2% in the prior year.
+This decrease in our effective tax rate is primarily the result of the significantly lower pretax book income in the prior year, as well as foreign taxable losses in the prior year having s smaller tax benefit as a result of lower income tax rates.
+We believe that our current income tax rate is more representative of what we expect our prospective effective rate will be based on our current income and applicable federal, state and foreign income tax rates.